domagojk/es-cqrs-matchmaking/README.md

 Instead of querying over 1 million users, 100 000 users is a user-base which is large enough for finding a good match.

 Users per instance can also be categorised by geo-location parameter.

+Because of this fact, MM instances could use the fastest database possible: in-memory (RAM).